holoviz/panel/doc/getting_started/build_app.md

 At this point you should have [set up your environment and installed Panel](installation.md) so you should be ready to get going.

-On this page, we're going to be building a basic interactive application based on Numpy, Pandas and hvplot.
+On this page, we're going to be building a basic interactive application based on Numpy, Pandas and [hvplot](https://hvplot.holoviz.org/).
 If you want to implement this app yourself as you follow along, we recommend starting with a Jupyter notebook.
+You can also launch the Notebook with JupyterLite on the right.

 ## Fetch the data